 Condition: At Lake County, some individuals who collect and receipt cash can also post receipts to the general ledger system and make bank deposits.
 In addition, an individual who maintains the general ledger makes journal entries, reconciles bank accounts, and does some cash receipting.
-The person who processes cash disbursements also has the ability to print and sign checks.
-At the department level, many of these functions are also not segregated.
+The person who processes cash disbursements also can print and sign checks.
+The County also has not segregated many of these functions at the department level.

-Context: Due to the limited number of office personnel within the County, segregation of the accounting functions necessary to ensure adequate internal accounting control is not possible.
+Context: Due to the limited number of office personnel within the County, segregation of accounting functions necessary to ensure adequate internal accounting control is not possible.
 This is not unusual in operations the size of Lake County; however, the County's management should constantly be aware of this condition and realize that the concentration of duties and responsibilities in a limited number of individuals is not desirable from an accounting point of view.